 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
 There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?